ceph/ceph/doc/rados/deployment/ceph-deploy-keys.rst

    Ceph monitor.

 .. note:: If you have specified multiple monitors in the setup of the cluster, make sure, that all monitors are up and running.
-If the monitors haven't formed quorum, ``ceph-create-keys`` will not finish and the keys are not generated.
+If the monitors have not formed quorum, ``ceph-create-keys`` will not finish and the keys are not generated.